Zira3l137/NormalMapGen/README.md

 ## Disclaimer

 The source code is provided as-is, without warranty of any kind.
+It is not intended for use in production environments and is provided for free use for everyone.

 ## Acknowledgements